Meet Our Board Members

 Pam Kiernan is the parent to two children at BFS, Sean (6th) and Emme (3rd).
 Pam became a BFS trustee and treasurer in 2015 and has been a member of the BFS finance committee since 2010 and the Horizons Board of Directors since 2011.
 Pam is currently the chief administration officer at Two Sigma Investments, where she is responsible for operations, work place services, and corporate platform and initiatives.
 Prior to Two Sigma, Pam was at Deutsche Bank for 18 years, most recently as a managing director and head of US Equities Prime Brokerage.
 Previously, she held technology management roles at Morgan Stanley, Applied Business Technology, and Information Management Consultants.
 Pam was named one of 50 Leading Women in Hedge Funds by the Hedgefund Journal in 2013 and received the Future Legends of Securities Services award from Global Custodian in 2013.
 Pam holds a B.S. in Economics from The Pennsylvania State University.

-Ed Oliver is the parent of a lower school student.
+Ed Oliver is co-chair of the Board of Trustees and is the parent of a lower school student.
 Ed is a Quaker and a member of Brooklyn Monthly Meeting.
 Having served as a co-opted member of the Nominating and Governance Committee, Ed is excited to have the opportunity to continue his service to the Brooklyn Friends School community as a member of the board.
 Ed received his MBA from the Fuqua School of Business at Duke University and a BA in Business Administration from Morehouse College.
-He is the Senior Manager – Finance at Dataminr, a real-time information discovery company, supervising a New York and London based team.
+He is the Director – Finance at Dataminr, a real-time information discovery company, supervising a New York and London based team.